Simon9991/dotfiles/README.md

 # .dotfiles

-my dotfiles with nvim fish and nvim config
+my dotfiles with fish and nvim config